We’re not for everyone, but we might be the right fit for you. You decide.

-When we’re not in the shop you may find our ‘maker genes’ working on something else; a modern quilt project, planning a ‘white garden’ for our new home and studio or in the summertime, we may be out hiking in the alpine meadows of nearby mountains or walking a west coast ocean beach.
+When we’re not in the shop you may find our ‘maker genes’ working on something else; a modern quilt project, wooden quilt art made from reclaimed wood and milk-paint (look for our wooden quilts on Instagram @wesley.ellen.art ), planning a ‘white garden’ for our new home and studio or in the summertime, we may be out hiking in the alpine meadows of nearby mountains or walking a west coast ocean beach.

-We have eight children, four of our own plus their great mates, and ten grandchildren.
+We have eight children, four of our own plus their great mates, and eleven grandchildren.
 So, life is full!